 Let’s talk skin tags, the things more than half of us get and none of us want to think about.
 What are they, why do they happen, and most importantly, how can we get rid of them quickly and with minimal pain?
 We’ll get to all those things, but first, let’s be clear — you don’t have to suffer from skin tags.
 There are many affordable, minimally invasive and relatively painless ways to remove skin tags in the comfort of your own home (although it’s always a good idea to check with your doctor before using any at-home removal products).

 What to Consider Before Buying At-Home Skin Tag Removers

 Skin tags are small pieces of soft skin that hang off the body.
 They often begin appearing more frequently as we age, another fun aspect of getting older (come on, Mother Nature!).
 These benign skin growths can appear anywhere on the body and are most frequently found in skin folds, like armpits and on the neck.
-There doesn’t seem to be a clear cause of skin tags, but they tend to be more prevalent in people who are overweight or have diabetes.
+According to Harvard Health, there doesn’t seem to be a clear cause of skin tags, but they tend to be more prevalent in people who are overweight or have diabetes.

 Skin tags may fall off naturally, but if they are located in an area that is rubbed by clothing or you find them unsightly, you can use a product at home to remove small skin tags (but always visit the doctor for skin tags near the eyes).